dawidg81/ccraft2/README.md

 Any help with the project is highly appreciated.
 If you want to become a contributor, mail to dawidg811@hotmail.com

-I'll try to access that outlook inbox and try to read your message.
+I'll try to get into my outlook inbox and try to read your message.

 ## TODO